AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 - `some_timeline.global_space()`

-This produces a `CoordinateSpaceReference`, which has a pointer back to the original object as well as an enum for which frame you wanted to reference on that object.
+This produces a `CoordinateSpaceReference`, which has a pointer back to the original object as well as an enum for which coordinate space you wanted to reference on that object.

-## Transforming Time from One Scope to Another
+## Transforming Time from One Coordinate Space to Another

 Functions you can use to query or transform time: